If you look at the online reviews for any major company you will find both glowing endorsements and angry criticism of the organisation.

 Another common complaint aimed at Bet365 by negative reviewers concerns the terms and conditions that the company attach to their promotions and bonuses.

-On the surface, to a new punter, it can look like they are getting something for nothing (even though new gambling advertising regulations have been implemented to stop this as much as possible).
+On the surface, to a new punter, it can look like they are getting something for nothing with promo’s (even though new gambling advertising regulations have been implemented to stop this as much as possible).

 The bottom line here is quite simple.
 You MUST read the terms and conditions of any gambling offer.
 The offers are in place to attract you to sign up and NOT to put the company out of business.